 • You may cast your Vote by Mail ballot by:

 – Mailing it in as soon as possible.
-Your ballot must be postmarked on or before Primary Election Day, June 4.
+Your ballot must be postmarked on or before General Election Day, November 5.

 – Deposit in a Secure Ballot Drop Box no later than 8pm on Election Day.
 Drop box locations can be found at www.bergencountyvotes.com.